 Video of the Day

-With a removable spout and long hose, a pull-down kitchen faucet combines the workings of a regular faucet and a spray head in one fixture.
+With its removable spout and long hose, a pull-down kitchen faucet combines the workings of a regular faucet and a spray head in one fixture.

 Pull-Down Faucet Benefits